Contemplative Psychotherapy

 Compasses became even more important for me as I got older.
 I had enlisted in the United States Coast Guard and learned to drive boats.
 Compasses became an important part of plotting positions on a map and plotting a course, particularly when working with search and rescue.
 In the same way that I loved my little base plate compass as a boy, charting courses in the Coast Guard became a skill that I really enjoyed engaging in.

-As I learned about the directions, I began to understand that there was also a fifth and a sixth direction: above and below.
+As I learned the directions, I began to understand that there were also fifth and sixth directions: above and below.
 The above might be wondering about our spirituality, aspirations, and how we approach our lives.
-The below might represent the trials and tribulations of our lives—our subconscious, our traumas, the things underneath us, the darker and earthier things.
+The below might represent the trials and tribulations of our lives—our subconscious, our traumas, the things underneath us, the darker, earthier things.
+There's also a seventh direction, Within.

-There's also a seventh direction.
-In these philosophies, the seventh direction is Within.
 In compass plotting, there is something called an origin point.
 It's a place to begin.
 It’s the place that enables you to plot a course.
-This is the place on a compass that can't be found—our heart, in other words.
+This is the place on the compass that can't be found on the map or on the compass itself.
+As with plotting a course or finding your way in life, we are the origin point.
+It’s ourselves that we want to plot a course for, and our heart is our Origin Point.
+Our Within is where we always start.
 Just like compasses, these ideas were fascinating to me.

 Looking out from the center of the six directions, our hearts allow us to plot a course.
 This idea becomes even more poignant when we map it onto our lives.
 Our own household becomes the origin point of our lives.
 The people we find in our own house, the people we love, become the people that this work matters to most.
-We can plot a course in a new direction by gaining an origin point and having our hearts in the middle.
+We can plot a new course by setting an origin point and keeping our hearts in the middle.

 James “Raven” Miller